-Speed and accuracy matter in the CFA exam.
+Speed and accuracy matter for the CFA, FRM and CAIA exams.
 It is worth investing some time to learn how to use your calculator more effectively.

 Our BA II Plus guide is the ultimate list of some lesser-known, time-saving BA II Plus functions that you need to know for your CFA exam preparations, regardless of level.

 These tips and advice apply to both Texas Instruments’ BA II Plus & BA II Plus Professional calculator models.

 I’ll start off with a discussion on which BA II Plus calculator I prefer (and why), moving on to the recommended calculator settings for CFA exams, then jumping into details of each function I found useful, before ending with the usual FAQ section.

 BA II Plus vs. BA II Plus Professional